nicolabeacon/lockmybike/README.md

 The project relies on geomapping visuals powered by Leaflet (https://leafletjs.com/); a Javascript library that enables developers to display markers/shapes on a map.

+Thanks to the leaflet locate method, paired with the Leaflet-KNN plugin (https://github.com/mapbox/leaflet-knn), I was able to return an index of k-nearest neigboring bike racks compared to the current user's location.

 For the styling of this work I used Bootstrap (https://getbootstrap.com/), which thorough documentation makes styling decision a creative endeavor, and not a taxing coding one.

 Another technology I am thankful for is Jquery (https://jquery.com/), which makes Javascript work a lot easier.